Multiple speakers, cigar box, illustrated map of ERIK & video

 While living in Amsterdam in 1993 Georgina Starr found a cigar box on a bridge with a mysterious hand written message on the back of it :

-While trying to locate the elusive 'Erik' she found that everyone had a story to tell about an Erik they had known.
-The collected stories were used to create a 'Super Erik'; someone who embodied the characteristics of all the 'Erik's' she had heard.
+While trying to locate the elusive 'Erik' she discovered that everyone had a story to tell about him.
+The collected stories were used to create one 'Super Erik'—a man who embodied the characteristics and quirks of all the Erik's she had heard about.

-• ERIK was first exhibited as an audio installation at the Stedelijk Museum Bureau in Amsterdam in 1994.
-The intimately whispered stories played over 12 speakers around the gallery space creating a cacophony of words and voices.
+ERIK was originally exhibited as an audio installation at the Stedelijk Museum Bureau in Amsterdam in 1994.
+The intimately whispered stories played over 12 speakers around the gallery space creating a cacophony of words, secrets and voices.

-• In the same year 'Erik' was translated into Japanese for the exhibition 'High Fidelity' (curated by James Roberts) in Nagoya, Japan.
+In the same year ERIK was translated into Japanese for the exhibition 'High Fidelity' (curated by James Roberts) in Nagoya, Japan.

-• In 1995 people were invited to subscribe to 'Erik'.
-The subscribers received a piece of him (audio, text and video) in the mail each month for 2 years.
+In 1994 people were invited to subscribe to ERIK.
+The subscribers received a piece of him (on audio cassette, postcards and VHS video) in the mail each month for 2 years.

 Georgina Starr, ERIK Edition M1-M20 (Postcards, audio cassettes & VHS video) (1994)